 - There are few effective AWS managed rule groups for inbound traffic from the internet

-- When aggregating and inspecting inbound traffic from the internet, VPCs and AWS accounts for internet-facing resources and target resources must be separated, increasing management overhead
+- Aggregating inbound traffic inspection requires separating the VPCs and AWS accounts for internet-facing resources and target resources, increasing management overhead

-- Communication log aggregation can be partially substituted with VPC Flow Logs, ALB access logs, and WAF logs
+- Aggregating traffic logs can be partially substituted with VPC Flow Logs, ALB access logs, and WAF logs

-- When inspecting downstream of ALB, if CIDRs are not properly organized, source IP addresses may be included in HOME_NET, resulting in insufficient detection
+- When inspecting behind ALB, if CIDR ranges are not properly managed, source IP addresses may be included in HOME_NET, leading to insufficient detection

-Perhaps the biggest reason is that inbound traffic from the internet is often encrypted, making it difficult to obtain meaningful results from inspection.
+The number one reason is probably that inbound traffic from the internet is often encrypted, making it difficult to obtain meaningful results from inspection.

-The primary inbound traffic broadly exposed to the internet is likely HTTPS.
-SSH and RDP connections should have their source IP addresses properly restricted via security groups.
+Most inbound traffic that is broadly exposed to the internet is primarily HTTPS.
+For SSH and RDP connections, you would tightly restrict the source IP address using security groups.

-In that case, the role of Network Firewall becomes detecting and defending based on elements other than source IP address, destination port, security groups, and NACLs.
+In that case, the role of Network Firewall becomes to detect and defend based on factors other than source IP address, destination port, security groups, and NACLs.

-However, if inbound traffic from the internet consists of encrypted communications such as HTTPS, inspection can only be performed on unencrypted elements.
+However, if the externally published inbound traffic from the internet is encrypted—such as HTTPS—then inspection can only be performed on the unencrypted portions.

-This means that even if Network Firewall is introduced, it cannot do much more than a security group.
+This means that even if Network Firewall is introduced, it cannot do much more than security groups.

-So you might ask why not just enable TLS inspection — but the cost of TLS inspection is a concern.
+So the natural question is: why not just enable TLS inspection?
+But the cost of TLS inspection is a concern.

 |---|---|